stevedunx/os-python-intro/exercises/3-collections.md

 # Part 3

-Create a dictionary the Middle as keys and YOB kas the values:
+Create a dictionary the Middle as keys and YOB has the values:

 | Middle  | YOB |
 |---------|-----|